uwcartlab/webmapping/Chapter03/readme.md

 **_Geospatial data_** are explicitly referenced to a coordinate system representing the Earth's surface.
 Geospatial data can be in a _**vector**_ (representing "objects" as combinations of coordinate nodes and arcs between nodes) or _**raster**_ (representing a "field" as a regularly-spaced lattice or grid) format.
 Spatial often is described as "special" because spatial topology is meaningful, with near features more likely to be similar than distant features.

 Geospatial data therefore cannot be treated as simple X,Y or Cartesian coordinates, but instead need to be [projected](https://gistbok.ucgis.org/bok-topics/map-projections) onto a distorted, flat surface of the otherwise three-dimensional Earth.
-As we discuss later in the semester when introducing non-spatial data formats and their associated visualization techniques, the importance of coordinate systems, spatial typology, and projections makes maps perhaps the most difficult form of information visualization (i.e., _cartographers easily can design non-map visualizations, but data scientists without spatial training often struggle to make effective maps_!).
+As we discuss later in the semester when introducing non-spatial data formats and their associated visualization techniques, the importance of coordinate systems, spatial typology, and projections makes maps perhaps the most difficult form of information visualization (i.e., _cartographers typically can design non-map visualizations--directly porting what they know about map design to other visuals--but data scientists without spatial training often need to acquire additional knowledge or risk making ineffective maps_!).

 When making static maps, we rely primarily on **_shapefiles_** (extension **_.shp_**), a very common geospatial format developed by Esri for its proprietary products.
-Shapefiles are not optimized for the web, as they comprise multiple files of different formats (e.g., .prj, .dbf), some that can be read by a text editor (and thus web browser) and others that cannot.
+Shapefiles are not optimized for the web, as they comprise multiple files of different formats (e.g., .prj, .dbf), some that can be read by a text editor (and therefore web browser) and others that cannot.
 Thus, the first step in web mapping often is converting shapefiles into a simpler web format (details below).

 There are a number of options of web data formats that can be used for interactive maps.
 For instance, _**KML** (**Keyhold Markup Language**_) is an extension of _**XML**_ (_**eXtensible Markup Language**_) popularized by Google for its Google Earth and Google Maps APIs.
 While XML remains popular on the web (it is the X in AJAX, as introduced below!), contemporary web mapping is shifting to JSON-based formats (introduced below) that are more easily interpreted through the DOM.
 In Lesson 1, we first introduce CSV data, perhaps the simplest form of geospatial data that is acceptable for mapping vector points, and then discuss the more complex JSON-based formats used for mapping lines and polygons.